davidmcbee/Health_and_Avocados/README.md

 #### Consolidation prior to Extraction
 Again, once each table is in the database, we anticipate joining all the price tables into fewer, and possibly one, table.
 This is shown in the ERD Diagram-Consolidation (["ERD file"](./ERD/h_a_ERD.xlsx)).
 It is anticipated that further consolidation into one table will be done prior to extraction into Jupyter notebook.
 Further updates to the ERD are done as we progress to different stages in the project.

+### Dashboard

+The storyboard and blueprint for the dashboard can be found on the following link: [Storyboard](dashboard\Storyboard.pptx)

+Our attempt is to build interactive visualizations with **Tableau** and deploy it via **github pages**.
+If time permits we would like to add interactive visualizations with JavaScript as well.
+Our data comes in CSV format.
+In order to use it in JavaScript and libraries such as Plotly and Leaflet, we will need to convert it to JSON and GeoJson format.

+**Description of interactive elements**

+- A bar chart with production data that can be filtered by country.
+- Word map with production data that shows what countries have the largest production.
+- US map of selected regions that shows what regions have the highest or lowest average price and can be filtered by month.
+- Word map that shows lines where US avocados are exported and from what countries are imported.

 ### Machine Learning Model
   - Unsupervised ML for classification of our data in order to uncover the patterns/groups.